Arundhuti2000/Image-to-Speech-GenAI-Tool-Using-LLM/README.md

 # StoryGen: Image to Audio Story

 Hey!
-This is a project I built to turn memories into magical stories.
+This is a project I built to turn memories into creatival and magical stories.
 You just drop in some photos, pick a vibe (like "Fairy Tale" or "Sci-Fi"), and it uses AI to write a story and narrate it back to you.

 It's built using **React** for the frontend and **FastAPI** for the backend, powered by Google's **Gemini 2.5 Flash** model.